sugaryourcoffee/monitoring/docs/monitoring.md

 company name _sugaryourcoffe_ but for the module we need to have the pure nagios name in order this to be working.

+Now is a good time to start managing our Puppet modules with _Git_.
+In `/etc/puppet/modules`.
+To do this we give the write permissions to the user for `/etc/puppet/modules/` and initialize our Git repository.

+    $ sudo chgrp -R pierre /etc/puppet/modules
+    $ sudo chmod -R g+w /etc/puppet/modules
+    $ git init
+    $ git add .
+    $ git commit -am "Initial commit"

+We create a Git repository on [Github](https://github.com) and add the remote repository and push it to Github.

+    $ git remote add origin git@github.com:sugaryourcoffee/puppet-server.git
+    $ git push -u origin master

+Now back to Puppet.
 The scaffolding of our module has created a bare `nagios/manifests/init.pp` file we rename to 'nagios/manifests/server.pp` and extend with

     class nagios::server {
       class { '::nagios::server::install`: } ->